Stellarend/Tower-of-Fantasy-Guide/README.md

         - This is why you should only use Spcial Voucher in batches of 80
 ![](https://user-images.githubusercontent.com/19635286/183746175-a530ffaf-1d7c-4f6f-bc82-fbac7bcc8cd5.png)

+Tower of Fantasy Currency Guide for Genshin Players: [https://youtu.be/ss0lsfovfEs](https://youtu.be/ss0lsfovfEs)

 ## Day-One Guide

 This serves as a day-one guide, but is also applicable as a checklist that you can perform every day.
 It should take ~2 hours to complete.